Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Theoretical Justifications

-\begin{remark} The conditions in Appendix \ref{sec:cond_mest} bear similarities to those presented in \citet{niemiro_asymptotics_1992}, which focused on the asymptotic properties of M-estimators obtained through convex minimization based on independent and identically distributed (i.i.d.) data sequence.
-These conditions primarily impose requirements on the smoothness and convexity of the loss function $\ell$ and its expectation.
-The proof of Theorem \ref{thm:mest} relies on a novel non-asymptotic Bahadur-type representation of $\hb_I - \hb_R$ in the presence of changepoints across all sub-intervals $I \subset (0, n]$. \end{remark}
+\begin{remark}[On Conditions (a)--(k)] Conditions (a)--(k) parallel the regularity assumptions of \citet{niemiro_asymptotics_1992}, which analyzed M-estimators obtained through convex minimization under independent and identically distributed (i.i.d.) data.
+These conditions fundamentally concern the smoothness and convexity of the loss function $\ell$ and its expectation.
+Conditions (a)--(f) are the standard ingredients for deriving estimation error bounds in classical convex M-estimation with i.i.d. samples.
+The additional conditions (g)--(k) address distributional heterogeneity created by changepoints and ensure uniform control of the difference terms $\norm{\btheta_I^\circ-\btheta_R^\circ}_2$ and $\norm{\hat{\btheta}_I-\hat{\btheta}_R}_2$ for all $I \in \I$.
+The proof of Proposition \ref{thm:mest} relies on a novel non-asymptotic Bahadur-type representation for $\hat{\btheta }_I - \hat{\btheta}_R$ in the presence of changepoints across all $I\in\I$, which may be of independent interest. \end{remark}